defconcepts/zoomable/Readme.md

 # zoomable

-Super simple pinch zooming for DOM elements!
+Super simple pinch zooming for DOM elements on devices!

 At less than a kilobyte zoomable enables you to pinch zoom DOM elements on devices by just adding a couple of attributes to your elements.